Aim of this guidance

 Step 2 – Consult the DBS guidance

-The DBS maintains a guide on eligibility.
-This is regularly updated.
-It links to the tool they oversee.
+The DBS maintains guidance on eligibility.
+This is regularly updated and links to their eligibility tool, below.

 The guide provides details of positions that are eligible for standard or enhanced checks.
 It is not comprehensive and only gives an indication of the employments that are included in the Exceptions Order.